Office 15: 5 Things We Want to See

 A Lower Price

-Office is Microsoft's cash cow, so asking for lower prices may be a stretch, but as app stores invade the deskto, Microsoft may find itself squeezed by less expensive document editors if it doesn't lower prices.
+The Home and Business edition price tag starts at $200.
+Office is Microsoft's cash cow, so asking for lower prices may be a stretch, but as app stores invade the desktop, Microsoft may find itself squeezed by less expensive document editors if it doesn't lower prices.
 Windows 8 will be cheaper than previous versions, so there's hope for a less expensive Office 15.